ms/buildtogether.tech/important/index.md

 </div>

-<span class="fixme">add a note on ADHD https://github.com/gvwilson/buildtogether.tech/issues/31 https://twitter.com/NomeDaBarbarian/status/1369846245200515072 (who gets to decide? forward ref to <span x="rights"></span>)</span>
+<span class="fixme">add a note on ADHD https://github.com/gvwilson/buildtogether.tech/issues/31 https://twitter.com/NomeDaBarbarian/status/1369846245200515072 (who gets to decide? forward ref to discussion of rights)</span>

 ## Meetings

-<span class="fixme">https://github.com/gvwilson/buildtogether.tech/issues/32 (who gets appointed to take notes)</span>

-<span class="fixme">Difference between discussion meetings and decision meetings</span>

-The previous section explained how to be productive individually---what about being productive in a team? <span x="teams"></span> will explore this subject, but the single most important thing is knowing how to run a meeting efficiently.
+The previous section explained how to be productive individually---what about being productive in a team?
+The most important thing is running meetings efficiently.
 The rules doing so are simple but rarely followed:

+Keep discussion meetings and decision meetings separate.
+:   A <span g="discussion_meeting">discussion meeting</span>'s purpose is to
+    explore design alternatives or figure out what next term's goals should be.
+    A <span g="decision_meeting">decision meeting</span> on the other hand, is for choosing which alternatives to pursue.
+Discussion meetings are meant to be wide-ranging (and fun); decision meetings should be short and focused.
+    The two are never completely distinct in practice, but decision-making is more efficient if it isn't mixed with brainstorming.
+The rest of these rules focus on decision meetings.

 Decide if there actually needs to be a meeting.
 :   If the only purpose is to share information, have everyone send a brief